Blacklock/gtautofarmer/README.md

 # GTAutofarmer

 A multi-account autofarmer bot for Growtopia.
 This project has been abandoned as of now.
+The multiboxing branch was a complete disaster when I last touched it, and there were some issues with autofarming as well.

 ## How to use